 The issue of ROI has been mind-boggling for many marketers in the last few years.
 SEO is a complex mechanism and the investment-revenue ratio confuses even some experienced professionals.
 However, PPC advertising makes it much easier to track down real effects of marketing campaigns.
-Businesses today make an average of $2 in revenue for every $1 they spend on Adwords.
+Businesses today make an average of $2 in revenue for every $1 they spend

 PPC is affordable

 Most brands can afford a PPC campaign.
 This is an enormous advantage; even the smallest businesses can pay a few dollars to promote their products or services online.
 For instance, Facebook paid advertising has a daily minimum of $1.
 Okay, I know that you can’t really do that much with such a small budget.
 But the mere fact that it is possible to launch such a low-cost campaign tells a lot about paid ads.

 A real strength of paid advertising lies in its ability to target audiences very precisely.
 You can target keywords, age groups, territories, etc. No matter what you choose, PPC is able to cover it all.
 That’s why almost 65% of people

 open one of Google ads when they are looking to buy an item online – paid advertisements are well-targeted and just waiting for potential customers to check them out.

 Not only that you can target new prospects using PPC but you can also retarget users who used to visit your webpage before.
 This is crucial because an average customer wants to consider an item more than once before making a purchase.
 Using retargeting, you will increase the odds of closing the circle with potential buyers.